 However, if you want to earn more money on Redbubble, the best way is to add more designs.
 Nothing more can be said for it.
 More designs just mean the chance for more sales.

-Uploading more products keeps your account fresh, it will keep you in the recently uploaded section and buyers will discover you easier.
+Uploading more products keeps your account fresh, it will keep you in the recently uploaded section and buyers will discover you more easily.

 BONUS FOR YOU: Unleash your potential as a print-on-demand entrepreneur with this free guide – download now!